Page Reviewed / Updated - Jun. 2017

 Some possible additional eligibility requirements are:

-Respite care assistance is provided in grants, usually as a dollar value but sometimes as a number of respite care hours.
-Grants are typically in the form of voucher which can then be redeemed for respite care services from pre-approved providers.
+Respite care assistance, which can be in the form of adult day care, in-home aides, overnight care, companion care, or short-term nursing home care, is provided in grants.
+This is usually as a dollar value, but sometimes as a number of respite care hours.
+Grants are typically in the form of voucher, which can then be redeemed for respite care services from pre-approved providers.
 Very rarely are grants provided as cash.

-Typically the application process is as follows, a caregiver completes an application which is reviewed and either accepted or denied.
-If accepted the caregiver receives a letter or voucher that tells them the amount of respite time or dollars they have been granted .
+Typically the application process is as follows: A caregiver completes an application, which is reviewed, and either accepted or denied.
+If accepted, the caregiver receives a letter or voucher that tells them the amount of respite time or dollars they have been granted.
 The caregiver then chooses from a pre-approved list of respite caregivers and arranges the logistical details with them directly.
 After completing their work, the respite care providers bill the grant provider directly.
+In some instances, the primary caregiver pays the respite care provider and then is reimbursed.

 The Alzheimer’s Association chapters take approximately 4 weeks to determine if an application is approved for funding.
 The AFA members estimate 6-8 weeks to reach a decision.